srsalina/srsalina/README.md

-Following a recent career switch, I have developed a strong passion for cybersecurity, with a particular focus on red teaming and cloud security.
+Following a recent career switch, I have developed a strong passion for cybersecurity, particularly in red teaming and cloud security.
 I hold Security+ and Google Cybersecurity certifications and am currently working on my AZ-900 Azure fundamentals, with plans to achieve OSCP and further certifications in Azure and AWS security.
 Despite my limited hands-on experience, my enthusiasm for technology and eagerness to learn drive my commitment to gaining expertise in the field.
 In my personal time, I enjoy nature, lofi, video game development, traveling, and learning about history.

 ## Objective

-Dedicated and enthusiastic about cybersecurity, I am seeking an entry-level cybersecurity analyst position to leverage my recent certifications in Security+ and Google Cybersecurity, along with my strong analytical skills and passion to continue learning.
+Dedicated and enthusiastic about cybersecurity, I am seeking an entry-level cybersecurity analyst position that will allow me to leverage my recent certifications in Security+ and Google Cybersecurity, along with my strong analytical skills and passion for continuing learning.

 ## Skills